ThomasBackers/Markdown-challenge/README.md

 you have a not funny joke to tell,

-you're interesting about coding or tech stuff
+you're interested in coding or tech stuff

 A funny story
 -------------